ultimatile/Cytnx/docs/source/example/DMRG.rst

 The density matrix renormalization group (DMRG) is one of the powerful algorithm for study quantum systems.
 The algorithm is especially useful in study 1D systems, while the extension to study 2D systems are also possible.
 The original formulation :cite:`whitedmrg` of DMRG is based on the desity matrix, and had been later-on being re-formulated with the concept of matrix product state (MPS) :cite:`SCHOLLWOCK201196`.

-In the following, we are going use the MPS language for explaination.
+In the following, we are going use the MPS language for explanation.
 There are two important objects Matrix product state (MPS) and Matrix product operator (MPO) which we will explain them in a moment.

-Using 1D spin-1/2 XY model as an example system, we are going to introduce how to use Cytnx to implement the DMRG algorithm, and benchmark our results with the exact analytic solution avaliable via bethe ansatz.
+Using 1D spin-1/2 XY model as an example system, we are going to introduce how to use Cytnx to implement the DMRG algorithm, and benchmark our results with the exact analytic solution available via bethe ansatz.

 The model-- XY chain
 ****************************************